lorinkoz/talk-djangoconau20-schemas/slides.md

 -   Source of leaking authentication.
 -   Must be equally or more strict than users.

-.box[Keep them together with the app of users]
+.box[Keep them together with users]

 ---